SlimeVR/SlimeVR-Docs-Site/index.md

 **Pros:** Cheapest and quickest to get your hands on

-**Cons:** You will need to solder a lot of wires and have a basic understanding of electronics
+**Cons:** You will need to solder some wires, have a basic understanding of electronics, and you are limited in how small the trackers can get

 ### 2. Some Soldering Required